0130w/rWebCache/README.md

 # rWebCache

-A simple Web Cache written from scratch in rust.
+**A simple Web Cache written from scratch in rust.**

+🚧 Working In Progress.

 ![rWebCache](picture/rWebCache.jpg)